 I couldn’t do what I do now with vinyl.

-Although, a couple of years ago, in a Blues club in Berlin, there was a DJ spinning vinyl and I was seriously jealous.
+Although, a couple of years ago, I saw a DJ spinning vinyl and I was seriously jealous.
 She looked so cool…

 The art and craft of DJing